Keeneland Race Day Guide: Tips for First-Time Visitors

 If you've never been to Keeneland, let me save you some time: every good thing you've heard about it is true.
-Twice a year — April and October — this legendary race course transforms Lexington into something truly special.
+Twice a year, in April and October, this legendary race course transforms Lexington into something truly special.
 It's part horse race, part fashion show, part social event, and entirely unlike anything else in Kentucky.

 When to Go